YouTube: Lion Official Trailer 1 (2016) – Dev Patel Movie

 I find it quite difficult to talk about or even think about the ending to the film.
 I was pretty emotional with a good section of the film to go, but the last fifteen minutes had me sobbing like a baby.
 More than I can remember crying in a long time.
 It’s sad, it’s happy-sad, it’s just plain emotional.
 The writing and direction of the final scenes are perfectly delivered, the use of flashbacks and real-life footage combining to make it an unforgettable finale to a fantastic film.
 Unforgettable is the adjective for the whole film.
 I’ll never forget Sunny Pawar’s first-half performance, nor Dev Patel’s anxious Google Maps-based attempts in the second half, and I’ll certainly never forget the ending.

-Very rarely do I implore people.
-I’m passionate about certain films, certain TV shows, and maybe you disagree.
-That’s a shame, and it probably irks me, but each to their own.
-But I implore you to see this film, I really do.
-It’s magical, it really is.
+I implore you to see this film, I really do.
+It’s magical.
 There will be so many people who put this film to the bottom of their To See list, as I had, and I’m desperate for that not to be the case.
 It is so worth your money and your time.